Allmenrod

 Allmenrod is a small village in north Hesse (Germany) with a population of 350 (2003).
 It is a part of Lauterbach.

 History

 In books Allmenrod was first mentioned in 1131.
 The first official documents about the population in the town were found in 1854.
 At this time the village had a population 347 people.
-In the following years many people moved out of Allmenrod and into the bigger town and cities.
-In most cases this was the cause of the increasing poverty.
+In the following years, many residents moved out of Allmenrod and into larger towns and cities, largely because of increasing poverty.

 World War I and the Early Twenties

 In the First World War there was a big mobilization of soldiers in the village.
 The total number of casualties resulted in 13 people.
 Their names were written down on the memorial of the cemetery.
-In comparison to the bigger towns, Allmenrod was not affected as much by the dearth.
-This depended on the high number of farms in this village.
+Compared with larger towns, Allmenrod was less affected by food shortages because of the village's high number of farms.
 In the early twenties Allmenrod was connected to the electricity network.
 In these years the village also received a central water supply.